 Some hostels also offer work with accommodation and food covered.
 Suggest inquiry within.

 There are 1000+ hotels available in Melbourne too.
-In 2021 Hostel price starts at $18 AUD & Hotel Prices start at $70 AUD per night for 2 adults 1 room!
+In 2023 hostel price starts at $20 AUD and hotel prices start at $70 AUD per night for 1 adult per room.
 Check out trusted booking.com to see all the properties and find one that suits you best.
-Alternatively, Agoda offers various accommodation options also.
+Alternatively, Agoda offers various accommodation options.

-Lastly, check out Airbnb or couch surfing, or trusted housesitters.
+Lastly, check out Airbnb couch surfing, or trusted housesitters.

 Where to find a job in Melbourne?

 In case you are on a working holiday visa, student visa, or any other visa that allows you to work, you are in the land of opportunities.
-My recommendation comes from my own experience with positive results.
-So, hope you will find work that you will enjoy also.
-In no particular order, look up jobs on Seek, indeed, Jora, gumtree, LinkedIn, and even some local Aussie backpackers’ Facebook groups.
+I hope you will find work that you will enjoy.
+In no particular order, look up jobs on Seek, Indeed, Jora, Gumtree, LinkedIn, and even some local Aussie backpackers’ Facebook groups.

 Is WIFI any good in Melbourne?
 What about the local sim?